sinjinablueshirt/reverb_backend/context/design/sync.md/steps/file.5652e04a.md

-  "/api/FileUrl/_getFilesByUser": "this is a public query", "/api/FileUrl/_getFileById": "this is a public query", "/api/FileUrl/_getFileTitleById": "this is a public query", "/api/MusicTagging/_getRegistriesByTags": "this is a public query", "/api/MusicTagging/_getRegistryById": "this is a public query", "/api/MusicTagging/_getRegistryByResource": "this is a public query",
+  "/api/FileUrl/_getFilesByUser": "this is a public query", "/api/FileUrl/_getFileById": "this is a public query", "/api/FileUrl/_getFileTitleById": "this is a public query", "/api/MusicTagging/suggestTags":
+    "getting recommended tags only requires a description and current tags", "/api/MusicTagging/_getRegistriesByTags": "this is a public query", "/api/MusicTagging/_getRegistryById": "this is a public query", "/api/MusicTagging/_getRegistryByResource": "this is a public query",